00Hammers/00Hammers/README.md

 I'm a curious programmer fascinated by math and data.

-I’m currently falling in love with Haskell and APL!
+Falling in love with Haskell and APL!
 <!---
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...